PointsCoder/OpenReal2Sim/openreal2sim/reconstruction/README.md

 With the object and ground masks, we can reconstruct the 3D meshes of each object and the background in the following steps.

-We provide an interactive object segmentation tool using the `tools/segmentation_annotator.py` script.
+We two object segmentation tools
+1.  `tools/segmentation_annotator.py` to segment and propagate through the video.
+2. `tools/first_frame_annotator.py` to segment the first frame.
+(Propagation done in the reconstruction stage)

 ### background pixel inpainting